-Founder Kent Roberts holds a BA from Brown University, where he chief-edited the humor magazine.
-After graduation, he contributed headlines regularly to The Onion; wrote a Brooklyn-staged solo show directed by eventual Law & Order: SVU producer Paul Grellong; and coauthored a Random House humor book with New Yorker contributor Andrew Barlow.
+I (Kent Roberts) have a BA from Brown University, where I chief-edited the humor magazine.
+After graduation, I contributed headlines regularly to The Onion; wrote and performed a solo show directed by eventual Law & Order: Special Victims Unit producer Paul Grellong; and coauthored a Random House-published humor book with New Yorker contributor Andrew Barlow.

-In 2020, Kent rebranded with the launch of Sometime to Sometime, LLC, named after an epitaph in the Kurt Vonnegut novel Breakfast of Champions – a darkly comic reminder to seize the day and make the most of our efforts.
+In 2020, I rebranded with the launch of Sometime to Sometime, LLC, inspired by a gravestone in Kurt Vonnegut's novel Breakfast of Champions.
+To me, thinking of a person as existing between "sometime" and "sometime" is a darkly comic reminder to seize the day.

 Creatively, I am writing two novels (one science-fiction and one based on a brief interaction I had with Vonnegut prior to his death) and writing/producing a demo of a short children's cartoon pilot.

 I handed a writing sample to the late Joseph Heller in 1998.
 He sent a note calling it "witty" and "promising."
 I have high expectations for my work.
 Writing well is not just a business concern but is core to my sense of self.